 - In 2015, the rate of property crime was estimated at 2,487.0 per 100,000 inhabitants, a 3.4 percent decrease when compared with the 2014 estimated rate.
 The 2015 property crime rate was 14.4 percent less than the 2011 estimate and 25.7 percent less than the 2006 estimate.

 - Larceny-theft accounted for 71.4 percent of all property crimes in 2015.
 Burglary accounted for 19.8 percent, and motor vehicle theft for 8.9 percent.

 - Property crimes in 2015 resulted in losses estimated at $14.3 billion.

 Punishments for theft and property crimes may range from as small as fine to lengthy periods of imprisonment.
 Theft will either be classified as a misdemeanor or a felony based on the value of the items stolen.
 Possible punishments for theft or property crimes may include:

 Contact a Santa Rosa Theft Crimes Lawyer

 It is vital that you consult with a skilled Santa Rosa Criminal Defense Attorney to apprise you of the possibilities and consequences.
-The attorneys at the Law Office of Carolyn Vandyk are experienced and knowledgeable in defending all types of theft and property crimes.
+The attorneys at Vandyk Law are experienced and knowledgeable in defending all types of theft and property crimes.
 We will effectively evaluate your case and pursue the best course of action in order for you to receive the most favorable outcome.
 We have extensive knowledge and experience in all theft-related crimes having successfully dealt with hundreds of these cases – both felonies and misdemeanors.
 Our office is located in Santa Rosa and we work with clients throughout Sonoma County.
-Contact The Law Office of Carolyn Vandyk today at (707) 528-1100 if you have been arrested on a theft-related crime.
+Contact Vandyk Law today at (707) 528-1100 if you have been arrested on a theft-related crime.